NapierDevSoc/NapierDevSoc.github.io/community/index.md

 Jump onto our Slack channels at [napierdevsoc.slack.com](https://napierdevsoc.slack.com) for a rich, communicative experience across all your devices.
-Register with your university email for ask for an invite on an alternative address - get involved!
+Register with your university email for ask for an invite on an alternative address—get involved!

 ## IRC
 We haunt the #nds channel on `chat.freenode.net`.
 IRC is a great platform to